-- Must request an IPRC meeting for the student, upon receiving a written request from the parent/guardian; - May, with written notice to the parent/guardian, refer the student to an IPRC when the principal and the student's teacher or teachers believe that the student may benefit from a special education program.
+- must request an IPRC meeting for the student, upon receiving a written request from the parent/guardian, and/or - may, with written notice to the parent/guardian, refer the student to an IPRC when the principal and the student's teacher or teachers believe that the student may benefit from a special education program.

 Within 15 days of receiving a parent/guardian request, or giving notice, the principal must provide the parent/guardian with a copy of the Parent/Guardian Guide to an IPRC, and a written statement of approximately when the IPRC will meet.

-The Parent/Guardian Guide to Special Education Identification, Placement and Review Committee (IPRC) is on the Board website under Identification, Placement and Review Committee (IPRC) - Kawartha Pine Ridge District School Board (kprschools.ca)
+The Parent/Guardian Guide to Special Education Identification, Placement and Review

+Committee (IPRC) is on KPR's external website under Identification, Placement and Review Committee (IPRC).